- EarBuds Podcast Collective: The Podcast Recommendation Newsletter

 Podcast Picks

-Movement is a meditation on the large-scale forces at play in individual lives.
+Movement with Meklit HaderoMovement is a meditation on the large-scale forces at play in individual lives.
 We honor themes of joy, curiosity, pleasure, epiphany, and wisdom, even as we make space for the very real presence of trauma, difficulty, and pain.
 Explorations of citizenship, gender identity, race, and border walls are communicated through intimate stories.
+This season features guests such as Indian Carnatic musician and singer Sid Sriram, an experimental indie-pop electro-Puerto Rican band Buscabulla, and genius Cuban composer-vocalist Dayme Arocena. |

-Code Switch from NPR is a must-listen for anyone interested in how race, ethnicity, and culture shape our identities.
+Code SwitchCode Switch from NPR is a must-listen for anyone interested in how race, ethnicity, and culture shape our identities.
 This episode explores the significance of names and identity, tracing a story that begins over a decade before Lori, the central figure, was even born.
+It’s a deeply personal yet relatable story of how something as simple as a name can carry the weight of history and identity. |

-This episode is a poignant reminder of how language is tied to cultural legacy — how the words of a people carry their history, their struggles, and their identity.
+The AllusionistHost Helen Zaltzman explores the history of the Timucua language, which died out along with the Timucua people after the arrival of Spanish missionaries in what is now Florida.
+This episode is a poignant reminder of how language is tied to cultural legacy — how the words of a people carry their history, their struggles, and their identity. |

-Broken Boxes is a powerful platform for the Indigenous arts community.
+Broken BoxesBroken Boxes is a powerful platform for the Indigenous arts community.
 Cannupa Hanska Luger sits down with composer and artist Raven Chacon.
 Their conversation spans over a decade of Raven's work, including his Pulitzer Prize-winning composition "Voiceless Mass" and his involvement in the resistance at Standing Rock.
+This episode is both a preservation and a challenge to cultural narratives — how art can serve as both a reflection and a catalyst for cultural legacy. |

+ImmigrantlyImmigrantly is a podcast that shares the stories of immigrant communities, exploring the multifaceted experiences of identity, culture, and belonging.
 Journalist and storyteller Emily Kwong takes us on an intimate journey through the lives of Asian American and Pacific Islander families.
 She explores how historical events echo through generations, shaping the identities of those who come after.
-The episode feels like sitting down in a cozy living room, sharing deep personal tales.
+The episode feels like sitting down in a cozy living room, sharing deep personal tales. |

 Take your podcast to the next level with Podcards!
 Share your episodes with eye-catching, customizable smart links and dive into real-time analytics to see how your audience discovers and engages with your content.